g1a/starter/customize/templates/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Explain how to get a copy of this project up and running on a new user's local machine.

 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install the software and how to install them
+List the things that are needed to install the software and how to install them.
+For most PHP projects, it should usually be sufficient to run:

 ```
-Give examples
+composer install
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+Provide a step by step series of examples that show how to install this project.

-Say what the step will be
+Say what the step will be:

 ```
 Give the example
 ```

-And repeat
+And repeat:

 ```
 until finished
 ```

-End with an example of getting some data out of the system or using it for a little demo
+End with an example of getting some data out of the system or using it for a little demo.

 ## Running the tests

-The test suite may be run locally by way of some simple composer scripts.
+The test suite may be run locally by way of some simple composer scripts:

 | Test             | Command
 | ---------------- | ---